Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

-We did not find any intermediate field regime following field-suppression of SDW order where robust half-quantized $\kappa_{xy}/T$ associated with ITO exists.
-Although in the vicinity of the field-induced SDW suppression we do note a weak partial revival of topological order (as measured by the topological entanglement entropy $\gamma$), the revived $\gamma$ remain well below $\gamma=\ln 2$ associated with ITO.
+To understand thermal Hall response of a field-suppressed SDW phase of the Kitaev-Heisenberg model, we considered the cases $J/K=0.1$ at the boundary of the spin liquid phase, and $J/K=0.2,\,0.3$ that lie well within the stripy SDW phase.
+Characteristically deep minima were seen in the isomagnetic curves of $\kappa_{xy}/T$ versus $T,$ significantly exceeding half-quantization of the ITO phase, similar to the experimental observations in $\alpha$-RuCl$_3;$ however, calculation of topological entanglement entropy showed the absence of ITO here.
+The sign, which is opposite to the pure Kitaev limit together with magnitudes exceeding half-quantization supports the absence of a Majorana Hall insulator.
 Since the magnitude of $\kappa_{xy}/T$ in the $J$-$K$ model may exceed the half-quantized value, it is possible to fine tune the field to bring it near half-quantization but that does not imply ITO.
 We believe that similar conclusions should also hold near field-suppressed SDW order even in the presence of other competing interactions like the anisotropic terms $\Gamma, \Gamma'$ - this is ultimately to be decided in future studies.